buwryme/tiktok-lossless-upload/README.md

 After patching, upload the result into TikTok via any Chrome-based browser on **desktop**.
 No extra steps from here.

 For mobile, using Microsoft Edge & going into Desktop Mode and proceeding to upload it into TikTok might do.
+(Might not work on iOS!)

 ### How it works
 - Inflates ELST boxes from 0x1 to 0x10000001 (thanks to MASKA's extension!)